Intro-CS-App-Dev-and-Deploy/Overview/README.md

 ### Introductory CS Case Studies

+*IMPORTANT*: You should have 9 repositories started in GitHub & GitHub Desktop

 Main Project, review what is possible with Ketai.org
 - GUI
 - List Behaviors and expectations